 Friday, Apr.
 9 | 9:00 AM - 10:30 AM EDT

-In the context of dramatic economic disruption, this panel will explore how countries can accelerate their transition towards a green economy while pursuing a balanced recovery.
+In the context of dramatic economic disruption, this expert panel will explore how countries can accelerate their transition to a green economy while pursuing a balanced recovery.
+What investments must governments, international financial institutions, and the private sector make to drive progress on climate and sustainable development goals?
+How can investments in sustainable infrastructure and renewable energy complement Covid-19 recovery efforts and create new economic opportunities?

 Afsaneh Beschloss, CEO, RockCreek Group